10-Q 1 ltcn-20221231.htm 10-Q 10-Q

 Third, the Trust then reviews pricing fluctuations and the degree of variances in price on Digital Asset Markets to identify any material notable variances that may impact the volume or price information of a particular Digital Asset Market.

 Fourth, the Trust then selects a Digital Asset Market as its principal market based on the highest market-based volume, level of activity and price stability in comparison to the other Digital Asset Markets on the list.
-Based on information reasonably available to the Trust, Exchange Markets have the greatest volume and level of activity for the asset.
-The Trust therefore looks to accessible Exchange Markets as opposed to the Brokered Market, Dealer Market and Principal-to-Principal Markets to determine its principal market.
-As a result of the aforementioned analysis, an Exchange Market has been selected as the Trust’s principal market.
+Based on information reasonably available to the Trust, Trading Platform Markets have the greatest volume and level of activity for the asset.
+The Trust therefore looks to accessible Trading

 9